chunhualiao/smart-browser-assistant/README.md

 ## How to Use

-1. Navigate to any webpage containing text you want to analyze.
+1. Navigate to any webpage containing text you want to interact with.
 2.  **Select (highlight) the text** with your mouse.
 3.  **Right-click** on the highlighted text.
-4. Select "Generate Counter-Argument" (or similar, based on the menu title) from the context menu that appears.
+4. Select the action corresponding to your currently active prompt (e.g., "Generate Reply", "Proofread Text", "Analyze via Specific Amendment") from the context menu.
+The menu item text reflects the *name* of the active prompt set in the options.
 5. The extension will send the selected text and your configured prompt/model to OpenRouter.
-6. Wait up to 30 seconds until the OpenRouter API finishes process your prompt and the remote AI model responds.
+6. Wait for the API to process the request (up to the configured timeout).
 7. A notification should then appear indicating the result has been **copied to your clipboard**.
 8. Paste the result wherever you need it (e.g., a reply box, a document).